patrocinio/cloud-private-bootcamp/Labs_development/Lab-Console-Treasure-Hunt_DJM.md

 3. How does Kubernetes know which Nodes to deploy a DaemonSet to?

 ### Services <a name="services"></a>
-Click **Menu** and then select **Network Access > Services** to navigate to the Services page.
-Kubernetes Pods are mortal.
-They are born and when they die, they are not resurrected.
-ReplicaSets in particular create and destroy Pods dynamically (e.g. when scaling up or down).
+Click **Menu**, and then select **Network Access > Services** to navigate to the Services page.
+Kubernetes Pods are mortal;  when they die, they are not resurrected.
+ReplicaSets in particular create and destroy Pods dynamically (when scaling up or down).
 While each Pod gets its own IP address, even those IP addresses cannot be relied upon to be stable over time.
-This leads to a problem: if some set of Pods (let’s call them backends) provides functionality to other Pods (let’s call them frontends) inside the Kubernetes cluster, how do those frontends find out and keep track of which backends are in that set?
+This leads to a problem: if some set of Pods (for example, call them backends) provides functionality to other Pods (for example,  call them frontends) inside the Kubernetes cluster, how do those frontends find out and keep track of which backends are in that set?

 Enter **Services**.

-A Kubernetes Service is an abstraction which defines a logical set of Pods and a policy by which to access them - sometimes called a micro-service.
-The set of Pods targeted by a Service is (usually) determined by a Label Selector.
+A Kubernetes Service is an abstraction that defines a logical set of Pods and a policy by which to access them - sometimes called a microservice.
+The set of Pods targeted by a Service is typically determined by a Label Selector.

 ![ICP Services](images/treasurehunt/services.jpg)

-Note: Use the **Action** link next to a service to view more information than is displayed in the Admin Console
+Note: Use the drop-down menu in the upper left corner to customize the number of items displayed per page, or click **>** in the upper right corner to page through a long list of services.
+Click a service to view more information about it.
+Click the Action link to view and edit the contents of a service.

 Locate the following information: